New Mexico minimum-wage bill ignites debate in New Mexico

 #ReadLocal

+Maestas told people concerned with tipped-worker exemption that other committees are likely to consider their concerns and make amendments.

+Republican Espanola Mayor and restaurant proprietor Javier Sanchez cautioned the committee against imposing automatic wage increases that could hurt small businesses later.
+He said his business already pays more than current minimum wage.

-A competing proposal from Senate corporations committee chairman Clemente Sanchez of Grants would raise the minimum wage to $10 and leave current rules for tip workers intact.
+A competing bill from Senate corporations committee chairman Clemente Sanchez of Grants would raise the minimum wage to $10 and leave the current system for tip workers intact.
 It has not yet been debated.

 Comments